UWPCE-PythonCert/PythonCertDevel/source/modules/lightning_talks.rst

 Lightning Talks
 ----------------

 "Lightning Talks" are a tradition in open-source technical conferences (and maybe others?).
-The idea is that people can do a nice, quick talk about a topic of their choice -- much lower pressure than a "real" talk -- but gives folks a chance to show off somethign they have worked on.
+The idea is that people can do a nice, quick talk about a topic of their choice -- much lower pressure than a "real" talk -- but gives folks a chance to show off something they have worked on.

 For this class, it's a chance to us to learn a bit about each-other and maybe something new about Python.